happyDomain/help/content/pages/home.en.md

 ## Your domains

-The home page presents the list of all the domains managed by happyDNS, whatever their host:
+The home page presents the list of all the domains managed by happyDomain, whatever their host:

-The domains managed by happyDNS](domain-list.png)
+The domains managed by happyDomain](domain-list.png)

 Click one of the domains to start [make changes]({{< relref "domain-abstract" >}}) (add a sub-domain, add a service, ...).